-- 1. understand key ideas from the philosophy of science. - 2. discuss different types of inference and rational processes. - describe differences between how the natural sciences, social sciences and humanities discover knowledge. - 4. identify ways in which science can be more and less value-laden. - 5. illustrate some important conceptual leaps in the history of science.
+No Competence ILO 1 Understand Understand key ideas from the philosophy of science.
+2 Discuss Discuss different types of inference and rational processes.
+3 Describe Describe differences between how the natural sciences, social sciences and humanities discover knowledge.
+4 Identify Identify ways in which science can be more and less value-laden.
+5 Illustrate Illustrate some important conceptual leaps in the history of science.

-Peter Godfrey-Smith, Theory and Reality (2021)

-James Ladyman, Understanding Philosophy of Science (2002)

-Paul Song, Philosophy of Science: Perspectives from Scientists (2022)
+- Peter Godfrey-Smith Theory and Reality (2021) - James Ladyman, Understanding Philosophy of Science (2002). - Paul Song, Philosophy of Science: Perspectives from Scientists (2022).